 Florida frequently experiences hurricanes and sometimes more severely than most other states.
 Man-made climate change, the destruction of mangroves acting as natural barriers and the state government’s lack of commitment to infrastructure, which could lessen the impact of storms, have given more validity to the stereotype of Florida dealing with this kind of extreme weather.

 Alligators can wind up in a person’s home, but only because the construction of condos has destroyed the reptile’s ecosystem.
 After all, home-buyers are purchasing properties where mangrove wildlife lived until very recently.
+There are, though, great warranty deals so all of your appliances in your Florida home are covered — from humidity to (maybe) alligator-caused damage.

 The idea of people attempting to live in a tumultuous climate more suited for reptiles than humans attracts non-Floridians.